dominicletz/niffler/README.md

 This library is work in progress.
 Feel free to open a PR to any of these:

+* Add nif options to:
   * Use async thread to avoid blocking in long-running nifs
-* Better documentation
+  * Use mutex locks for non-thread-safe code
+* Add access to useful erlang enif_* functions